Th-Lima/Th-Lima/README.md

 #### :computer: I like to learn and study technologies, architectures and new concepts, I always look for updates, although it is not an easy task in the area of ​​ Technology :smile:.

-#### In my free time, I like play football, watch series / movies and play video games:tv: :video_game: :soccer:
+#### In my free time, I like play football, watch series/movies and play video games:tv: :video_game: :soccer:

 ## Follow Me:
 <code>[![instagram](https://user-images.githubusercontent.com/36715075/87362926-6b7da380-c546-11ea-8664-d961d6c86ace.png)](https://www.instagram.com/les.tha/)</code>